Blogging on the Homestead

 I thought it would be fun to describe the Homestead in this first post and share a few pictures.

 We have just over 3 acres of land in Sheepscott Village (part of Newcastle), Maine.
-There are two houses on the land; a Cottage-style home that we are moving into (we currently live in the Homestead) and the Homestead itself, a Cape Cod style home that was built around 1765!!
+There are two houses on the land; a Cottage-style home that we are planning to renovate and eventually have as a rental, and the Homestead itself, a Cape Cod style home that was built around 1765!!
 There is an attached shed to the Homestead.
-In addition to the houses there is also a good sized workshop and a small garden shed on the property.
+In addition to the houses there is also a good sized workshop and a small garden shed (aka our chicken coop!) on the property.

 The Homestead was once used as the Methodist Church (before the church next door was built), and later as the Parsonage.

 In the mid-1800's the Homestead was purchased by the Carney family (Mark's mother's family) where they and their decedents have lived since.

 The 3+ acres is mostly open land.
 There is a lot of space for gardens and animals and we are in the planning stages of making this a self-sufficient property.
 There are flowers, maple trees, berry bushes, rhubarb, and a couple of fruit trees on the land.
 We desire to plant more fruit trees in the upper part of the field and have about 1/3 of the land be an orchard.

 We are planning to offer the Cottage at 1765 as a rental.
 This is a very new thing to us...opening up our Homestead, and ourselves, to the public, but we know that in order to maintain the simple lifestyle that we desire that we must start allowing the Homestead to produce an income for us.

 We look forward to see where God guides us with this project!!